HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 - You have downloaded all datasets from all Common Voice versions
 - Extracted the tsv files
-- Ran different splitting algorithms on them and kept the results in different directories (i.e. using the ones in [Common Voice Diversity Check](https://github.com/HarikalarKutusu/common-voice-diversity-check)).
+- Ran different splitting algorithms on them and kept the results in different directories (i.e. using the ones in [Common Voice Split Maker](https://github.com/HarikalarKutusu/cv-tbox-split-maker)).

 This script reorganizes (compiles) them under this repo to be processed.